Hang gliding late 1970s and early 1980s

-This page continues from Three-sixty degree appraisal (my flying 1976).
+This page continues from Three-sixty degree appraisal (hang gliding 1976).

 Here, I am about to launch a Skyhook Sunspot, which appeared first in 1977, from the Merthyr ridge in February 1979.
 (Paul G. is on my front wires.)
 The glider belonged to the students’ union at the Polytechnic of Wales, where I was studying computing at that time.
 The snow-capped Brecon Beacons are visible in the distance.

 Immediately after launching on my first flight in the Sunspot, I entered a series of rolls, to the left, then to the right, then left, right, and so on, until after maybe 20 seconds my nervous system caught up with the new glider’s combination of roll inertia (more that I was used to) and damping (less) that caused a subtle delay in its roll and yaw response.
 This Sunspot swing was common on such first flights, I learned later.
-Indeed, such pilot-induced oscillation (PIO) affects many pilots regardless of ability.
-One of the most skilled pilots ever, the astronaut Mark Stucky, suffered from pilot-induced oscillation in 1977 when he returned to hang gliding after 15 months away:
+For more about pilot-induced oscillation (PIO) and Dutch roll, see under External links later on this page.

 During the winter of 1979 to 1980 I returned to designing and building experimental hang gliders, with this canard wing.
 However, as with my earlier creations, I found it was not as good as the state of the art.
 I believe that Skyhook had a similar experience with their earlier canard hang glider.
 (See my page Skyhook Sailwings.)

-I re-used the fin 20 years later: See under Cultural collision in My flying 1998 and 1999.
+I re-used the vertical stabilizer (fin) 20 years later: See under Cultural collision in Hang gliding 1998 and 1999.

 The canard configuration (which places the tailplane ahead of the main wing) prevents the main wing from stalling.
 Unfortunately, its disadvantages outweigh that safety feature, at least in hang gliding.